-- 3. Select the first Managed Server (infra\server\1). - 4.
+- 2. From the Target Navigation pane, click the arrows to expand the domain until you see Managed Servers (infra_server_1 and infra_server_2). - Select the first Managed Server (infra_server_1). - 4.
 Next to the WebLogic Server menu, select Start Up. - 5.
-Repeat Steps 3 and 4 to start infra\server\2. - 6.
+Repeat Steps 3 and 4 to start infra_server_2. - 6.
 In the Target Navigation page, select your domain name to see that all servers are up and running.